BetaNYC/NYC-CIF/Lessons/05-02-Workday.md

 **Illegal parking / blocked driveway**

- - Graph the various noise complaints per month (2012, 2013, 2014, 2015) per description.
+ - Graph the various illegal parking & blocked driveway complaints per month (2012, 2013, 2014, 2015) per description.
- - Which months have the most noise service requests?
+ - Which months have the most illegal parking & blocked driveway service requests?
 Why might this be the case?
- - Where are Community District noise hot spots?
+ - Where are Community District illegal parking & blocked driveway hot spots?
  - Is there consistency year over year?
 If so, document them in a google doc with Google street view photos.